If you have been looking for cheaper ways to send money abroad, Wise (formerly TransferWise) is an excellent alternative to banks.

 But it’s better than the overall deal you get via banks.
 Let’s look at this again.

-Even after paying £6ish as the fee on a £1000 transfer, you are still getting more money in conversion compared to most money transfer providers – mainly banks.
+Even after paying £5-ish as a fee on a £1000 transfer, you are still getting more money in conversion compared to most money transfer providers – mainly banks.

 You can check this link to find out how much you pay in fees for any currency pairs.